 - 1 TB distilled water

-- ½ tsp calcium carbonate (this is the star ingredient that sucks up oil)
+- ½ tsp arrowroot starch (this is the star ingredient that sucks up oil)

-- 10 drops lavender essential oil or other non-phototoxic essential oil you like the scent of
+- 5-10 drops lavender essential oil or other non-phototoxic essential oil you like the scent of (perhaps even try some EOs good for hair health like rosemary and cedarwood!)

 Loving Preparation – DIY Dry Shampoo Spray for Oily Hair